 The top four social media platforms for B2B professionals today are Facebook, LinkedIn, Instagram, and Twitter.
 And yet, most businesses are getting left behind in effectively utilizing all four of them – or any of them.

 “You need snackable and watchable content,” Janet said.
 In this digital age, customers are choosing to consume information via their social media platforms.
-A successful business recognizes this and communicates where the people are listening.
+Successful businesses recognize this and communicate across multiple platforms using social media suite.

 Janet explained that you typically have to pay a lot of money for your written expertise to get out there, but very little for your video content.
 “Take advantage of this!” she said.
 YouTube is one of the most successful social media platforms available, and yet less than 4% of businesses within the partner community even have a YouTube channel.